Back to all posts

 High irradiance is what makes red light therapy effective.
 It ensures the light is strong enough to penetrate beyond the surface of your skin and reach deeper tissues like muscles and joints, where it can work its magic.
 A bed with low irradiance might look bright and impressive, but it won’t deliver the therapeutic dose needed for real results.
 That’s why understanding this metric is non-negotiable when you’re investing in a medical-grade device.
 It’s the key difference between a light that just looks pretty and one that provides genuine, science-backed benefits for your body.

-How Power Output Affects Your Results
+How Power Output Impacts Your Treatment

 The power output of a red light bed directly impacts the quality of your treatment.
 A device with a higher irradiance delivers a more potent dose of light energy, allowing it to penetrate deeper into your body’s tissues.
 This is crucial for addressing issues beyond skin deep, like muscle soreness, joint pain, and inflammation.
 Weaker devices may only affect the surface layers of the skin, limiting their therapeutic reach.